 As per ACRA, it costs S$15 ($11) for company name application and S$300 ($216) for registration.
-An incorporation mail from ACRA serves as a certificate of Incorporation.
+An incorporation mail from ACRA serves as a certificate of incorporation.
 One can collect a hard copy of this by paying a nominal fee.

-Sole Proprietorship is best when there is no risk/low risk.
+A sole proprietorship is best when there is no risk/low risk.
 An owner pays personal income tax ranging from 0-22% on income.

-LLP allows owners to combine benefits of company and proprietorship.
+LLP allows owners to combine the benefits of company and proprietorship.
 Partners pay personal income tax ranging from 0-22% on their income.

-Small and Micro enterprises prefer to open up branch offices, an extension of the parent company.
-Branch offices acquire legal existence post registration & must hire a minimum of 1 Singaporean resident.
+Small and Microenterprises prefer to open up branch offices, an extension of the parent company.
+Branch offices acquire legal existence post-registration & must hire a minimum of 1 Singaporean resident.